MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/events-forms-grids.md

 ---
 # Events in forms and grids in model-driven apps

-All client-side code is initiated by events.
+Events initiate all client-side code.
 In model-driven apps, you associate a specific function in a JavaScript library ([Script web resource](../script-jscript-web-resources.md)) to be executed when an event occurs.
 This function is called an *event handler*.
 Each event handler specifies a single function within a JavaScript library and any parameters that can be passed to the function.

 You can associate event handlers to only some events using the UI.
-For events that are not available to be associated through UI, Client API provides methods that can be used to attach event handlers to such events.
+For events that aren't available to be associated through UI, Client API provides methods that can be used to attach event handlers to such events.

 [!INCLUDE[cc-terminology](../../data-platform/includes/cc-terminology.md)]